 L K Advani in an interview published in a leading English daily said, "Forces that can crush democracy are stronger...I don't have the confidence it (Emergency) cannot happen again."

 Kumar said, "Just see what kind of promises were made during the Lok Sabha polls and what has happened to them after they (BJP) came to power.
 They used to boast that they have completed one year and there have been no scams during the period, but see how many scams have started surfacing now."

 Referring to the controversy involving External Affairs Minister Sushma Swaraj, who purportedly helped former IPL boss Lalit Modi, a fugitive in money laundering cases pursed by the Enforcement Directorate, procure travel documents, Kumar called it a case of "favouritism" instead of humanitarianism and targeted the Prime Minister over it.

-Chief Minister used a Sanskrit adage 'Maunam svikriti lakshanam' (silence is acceptance) to claim that the Prime Minister accepted the Swaraj-Lalit Modi issue.
+The Bihar Chief Minister used a Sanskrit adage 'Maunam svikriti lakshanam' (silence is acceptance) to claim that the Prime Minister accepted the Swaraj-Lalit Modi issue.